petermazzocco/create-new-dappd/README.md

 1. Make sure you have Node.js installed on your system.
 If not, you can download it from [Node.js website](https://nodejs.org/).

-2. Open your terminal and run the following command:
+2. Open your terminal, navigate to whatever folder you want, and run the following command:

    ```sh
    npx create-new-dappd